jingconan/SADIT/README.md

 SADIT can be installed on Linux, Mac OS X and Windows (through cygwin) with python 2.7.
 However, we strongly recommend the Linux distribution Ubuntu 12.04 or 14.04, for each of which we have prepared a one-key installation script.

-To be specific, if you are working on Ubuntu 12.04 (or 14.04), then do the following:
+To be specific, if you are working on Ubuntu 12.04 (or 14.04), then do the following sequentially:

 1. Change the working direcotry to where you want to install SADIT, make a new folder `sadit`, and then type: